 Are Dehydrated Bananas Good for You?

 Just like anything else you eat, you may be wondering if dehydrated bananas are good for you.
-When you eat bananas this way, you are getting food that is low in cholesterol and sodium.
+When you eat bananas this way, you are getting food that is low in cholesterol and sodium (salt).
 You also get potassium and lots of dietary fiber in your diet.

 How Long Do Dehydrated Bananas Last?

 When it comes to making dehydrated bananas, you may be wondering how long they last.
-When these dried out bananas are properly stored, they can last almost a year.
+When these dehydrated bananas are properly stored, they can last almost a year.
 Six to twelve months is the average!
 The bananas need to be stored at normal room temperature.

 How Do You Know When Dehydrated Bananas Are Done?